-FATF 40+9 Rat- Summary of Factors for Rating Recomm ended Actions Actions Undertaken by St. Kitts & Nevis There is no prohibition of the use of reduced due diligence where there is a suspicion of TF. transaction terrorism. involves the financing of No reference to special risk management procedures that should take place where a customer is allowed to utilise a business relationship prior to verification. impose a identificatio tions or Guidance Notes should requirement for carrying out in procedures where there is a nat the transaction involves the terrorism.
+FATF 40+9 Rat- ing Summary of Factors for Rating Recommended Actions Actions Undertaken by St. Kitts & Nevis There is no prohibition of the use of reduced due diligence where there is a suspicion of TF. transaction involves the financing of terrorism.
+No reference to special risk management procedures that should take place where a customer is allowed to utilise a business relationship prior to verification. • The Regulations or Guidance Notes should impose a requirement for carrying out identification procedures where there is a suspicion that the transaction involves the financing of terrorism.
 See Regulation 4(1)(c)(i) of the Draft Anti-Terrorism (Prevention of Terrorist Financing) Regulations, 2010.
-Measures for on going due diligence does not include scrutiny that ensures that transactions are consistent with the source of funds. money serv the requirements applicable to vices businesses that relate to information should extend to arry out wire transfers.
-Effectiveness cannot be assessed due to the recent passage of Regulations and Guidance Notes and the limited knowledge of the supervised constituents about the new requirements. refer to a tions or Guidance Notes should direct obligation to verify the the person to act on behalf of l.
+Measures for on going due diligence does not include scrutiny that ensures that transactions are consistent with the source of funds. • For clarity the requirements applicable to money services businesses that relate to originator information should extend to banks that carry out wire transfers.
+Effectiveness cannot be assessed due to the recent passage of Regulations and Guidance Notes and the limited knowledge of the supervised constituents about the new requirements. • The Regulations or Guidance Notes should refer to a direct obligation to verify the authority of the person to act on behalf of the principal.
 The AMLR and Guidance Notes are currently under review and a significant redraft is under way.
-Concern relating to verification of compliance with this recommendation by Captive and International Insurers, given the fact that the bulk of their activities occur offshore. address the legal status tions or Guidance Notes should requirements for verifying the s of the parties involved in rrangements. reduced du tions should specifically prohibit the diligence in circumstances relevant person suspects the terrorism.
+Concern relating to verification of compliance with this recommendation by Captive and International Insurers, given the fact that the bulk of their activities occur offshore. • The Regulations or Guidance Notes should address the requirements for verifying the legal status of the parties involved in trust/legal arrangements. • The Regulations should specifically prohibit reduced due diligence in circumstances where the relevant person suspects the financing of terrorism.
 See Regulation 6(9) of the Draft Anti-Terrorism (Prevention of Terrorist Financing) Regulations, 2010.